StoDevX/AAO-React-Native/README.md

 We use two continuous-integration (CI) systems to make sure that the project still works as we change things.
 Any submissions you make will be validated by [Travis](https://travis-ci.org/StoDevX/AAO-React-Native/builds) and [AppVeyor](https://ci.appveyor.com/project/hawkrives/aao-react-native/history), the CIs.

-As always, please keep the [Code of Conduct](https://github.com/StoDevX/AAO-React-Native/blob/master/CodeOfConduct.md) in mind.

 Before you commit and push, make sure to lint your changes and fix any errors or warnings that `npm run lint` shows.
 We try to keep the `master` branch clean of all messages from eslint.
-) are a great place to start.
-These issues are ones that the team has identified as simple, small changes that won't get too deep, and will be easy to approve for merging.
-See our [todo](https://github.com/StoDevX/AAO-React-Native#todo) section if you are curious why they are tagged as `closed`.
-They really are open!

-We use two continuous-integration (CI) systems to make sure that the project still works as we change things.
-Any submissions you make will be validated by [Travis](https://travis-ci.org/StoDevX/AAO-React-Native/builds) and [AppVeyor](https://ci.appveyor.com/project/hawkrives/aao-react-native/history), the CIs.

 As always, please keep the [Code of Conduct](https://github.com/StoDevX/AAO-React-Native/blob/master/CodeOfConduct.md) in mind.

-Before you commit and push, make sure to lint your changes and fix any errors or warnings that `npm run lint` shows.
-We try to keep the `master` branch clean of all messages from eslint.